The Oldest Living Graduate

 The Oldest Living Graduate is the third and final play in the series A Texas Trilogy by Preston Jones.

 History

 The original name of A Texas Trilogy was The Bradleyville Trilogy.
 The trilogy was first performed in its entirety at the Dallas Theater Center in 1975.

 Production history

 The Oldest Living Graduate premiered at the Down Center Stage in November 1974.

-The three plays were first presented together as The Bradleyville Trilogy on in 1975 at the Dallas Theater Center.
+The three plays were first presented together as The Bradleyville Trilogy in 1975 at the Dallas Theater Center.